 "The therapist will treat me in the way I generally fear all people will treat me"

 For example, someone who is socially anxious and who worries about people disliking them may have the same fears about any professional they see.
 They might worry that the counselor will think they're boring, or get annoyed at them for being shy and not opening up enough.
 Of course, a counselor is there to help.
 They're not a layperson who might get impatient with someone who's too reserved.
 Often it can be a helpful experience by itself for a client to develop a positive, accepting relationship with someone they were initially fearful of being rejected by.

 Therapists are all head cases themselves.
 They only went into the field to work through their own baggage

 You hear this one a lot.
 My take on it is that pretty much everyone is 'messed up' in one way or another.
 Lots of people have baggage and mental health issues.
 You'll find people with personal problems in every profession.
 Counselors aren't an exception.
 I also don't think they're particularly damaged beyond that baseline either.
-Of the dozens of mental health professionals I've personally known, as colleagues, or when we were classmates, most of them would strike you as very average, adjusted people (if they stand out in any way, it's that they're unsurprisingly a bit more warm and empathetic on the whole).
+Of the dozens of mental health professionals I've personally known, as colleagues or classmates, most of them would strike you as very average, adjusted people (if one of them stood out in any way, it's that they were a bit more warm and empathetic than average).

 A therapist can easily deduce your darkest secrets and issues by observing little things you do